You must be logged in to post a review.

 Note: I have extended the cooking time based on the comments/reviews.

 Trim all the excess fat from the beef and cut into 1″ cubes.

-Season the beef with the garlic salt and coat with 2 tablespoons flour.
+Season the beef with the garlic salt and coat with half of the flour.

 Heat the canola oil in a large heavy saute pan over medium-high heat.